vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Have a look at [CSS reference at MDN](https://developer.mozilla.org/en-US/docs/Web/CSS) if you are new to stylesheets.
 Also, worth checking [Sass](https://sass-lang.com/).
 Truly, CSS with superpowers.
 Apart from nesting selector styles, it has several other features.
 A lot of them are and will come into native CSS.

+I suggest you pull stylesheets from the [repository](https://github.com/vijayabharathib/dockerized-rails-app) to save yourself some time.

 ### Deploy

 You've done a lot of work.
 In fact, too many files that they should already be on Git.
 Commit and Push your changes.